-A few weeks ago I took a crazy short trip to Denver and back.
-The flight out of San Francisco was slightly delayed, but not terribly.
+At the end of 2016 I took a crazy short trip to Denver and back.
+The flight out of San Francisco was slightly delayed, but not terribly so.
 It was pretty much a par-for-the-course United delay, mainly due to weather in United’s network, and it could have been much worse that particular weekend (SEE: The huge problem flying Frontier).

 When we arrived in Denver, however, it took an extra 45 minutes to get off the plane.
 There were multiple issues with the jetway, and then the plane had to be re-parked in order for us to get off.
-The result was a plane load of grumpy passengers.
+The result was a metal tube packed full of grumpy passengers.
+Not a huge complaint in and of itself, but annoying to say the least.

 The next day I boarded my flight back to the West Coast, expecting to get some writing done during the flight (as I had just been on-boarded with PWaC).
 I went to check the WiFi prices, and was honestly considering buying access for the first time ever, only to find the WiFi wasn’t working.
 It remained down the entire flight.
-Not a huge deal, but it was mildly frustrating in the moment.
+Again, not a huge deal, but it was mildly frustrating in the moment.
+I was looking forward to more functional WiFi than normal, as there were maybe a whopping 77 passengers on the triple 7.

-A few days later I submitted a complaint via United’s feedback page.
+In light of both incidents, I decided to submit a complaint via United’s feedback page.
 I mentioned the specific issues of the trip, highlighting the jetway delays and the lack of WiFi.
-I also mentioned the general delays experienced flying between my home airport of Arcata/Eureka and San Francisco on multiple occasions.
+I also mentioned the general delays experienced flying between my home airport of Arcata/Eureka and San Francisco on multiple occasions (which was an issue on this trip as well).
 Because I had used a voucher to pay for the flight and I don’t have any status with United, I didn’t really expect anything.
 Those with status generally have better results when complaining to airlines.

 About a week later I received an email from United apologizing for the situation and telling me to expect an electronic travel certificate within the next 5 days.
 It didn’t give an amount, but I expected something small, like $50.